asatarin/asatarin.github.io/index.md

 ## Bio

+#### English
-(Eng) Andrey is a Staff Software Engineer at Google in the Core Data organization, where he is responsible for engineering productivity for petabyte scale OLAP/query processing systems.
+Andrey is a Staff Software Engineer at Google in the Core Data organization, where he is responsible for engineering productivity for petabyte scale OLAP/query processing systems.
 He is an active participant in the distributed systems community and is serving on the program committee of the Hydra conference.